 Sign up to build skills and meet new people during weekends, summer, and school breaks.

 St. Louis Arc’s R&R Camp is a weekend camping program that serves St. Louis County residents who have intellectual and developmental disabilities with high support needs.
 This program takes place at the Wyman Center in Eureka, MO.
 R&R Camp is for people ages seven and older and focuses on each person as an individual with unique abilities, opinions, and qualities.
 Campers are encouraged to discover their strengths and preferences through participation in a variety of recreational and outdoor camp activities.
-Participants attend three to four weekend sessions between September and April.
-Staff ratio at camp is 1:1.
-To sign-up, or receive additional information, contact Chelsea Larkin, Coordinator of Leisure Services, at 314-817-2249.
+Participants attend three weekend sessions between August and May.
+Staff ratio at camp is 1:1 or 1:2.
+To sign-up, or receive additional information, contact Kara Huffman, Coordinator of Leisure Services, at 314-817-2249.

 Teen Pre-Employment Summer Programs